gudivadarahul/weather-microservices-app/README.md

   - Example: `http://<api-gateway-url>/api/weather?lat=38.8894&lon=-77.0352`

 - **Monitoring and Alerts**:
-  - CloudWatch for logs and monitoring.
+  - Use CloudWatch for logs and monitoring, and SNS for sending alerts based on conditions.
-  - SNS for alerts.

 ## Configuration

 - **API Gateway Configuration**: Configure the API Gateway to route requests to the correct microservice.
-- **Environment Variables**: Use environment variables to manage configurations for different environments (development, staging, production).
+- **Environment Variables**: Manage configurations for different environments (development, staging, production) using environment variables.
-- **Docker Configuration**: Include configurations for Docker containers, such as exposed ports, environment variables, and volumes.
+- **Docker Configuration**: Configure Docker containers, including exposed ports, environment variables, and volumes.

 ## Contributing